 London theatres are often renovated

 As theatres age, they need to be renovated in order to withstand the pressures of thousands of people attending alongside a heavy-duty West End production.
 Currently, the Theatre Royal Drury Lane is being renovated, and the Sondheim Theatre was renovated in 2019.

 Some of the biggest stars began their career in the West End

-At just 26 years old, Carrie Hope Fletcher has become of Britain’s hottest young talents, having appeared in Les Miserables, Chitty Chitty Bang Bang and Mary Poppins as a child, most recently playing Veronica Sawyer in Heathers at the Theatre Royal Haymarket.
+Carrie Hope Fletcher has become of Britain’s hottest talents, having appeared in Les Miserables, Chitty Chitty Bang Bang and Mary Poppins as a child, most recently playing Veronica Sawyer in Heathers at the Theatre Royal Haymarket.
 She’ll be starring as the titular character in Cinderella at the Gillian Lynne Theatre.